lazydeveloper/lazydeveloper.github.io/content/posts/java_string_template.md

 - **Focus on the placement of the `STR` template processor** within the string literal.
 It acts as a signal for the Java compiler to treat the following text as a template.
 - **Notice the placeholders `{name}` and `{email}`** embedded within the string.
 These will be replaced with the actual values of corresponding variables during template processing.
--

 Here is the output: `Hello, this is Shiva and my email address is myemail@shiva.dev`

 [Example program demonstrating String Template](https://github.com/SHlVA/java-bootcamp/blob/main/src/dev/shiva/core/string/StringTemplate.java)

-### Advantages of String Templates:**
+### Advantages of String Templates:
-**Readability:** String templates improve code readability by embedding expressions directly within the string.
+**Readability**: String templates improve code readability by embedding expressions directly within the string.
 **Type Safety:** Expressions within templates are evaluated at runtime, ensuring type safety.
 **Flexibility:** String templates can incorporate complex logic and expressions.